-- 119.1 The Department and the Provider acknowledge and agree that: - (a) the objective of the Local Jobs Program is to support employment growth in the Employment Region, with a focus on tailored approaches to reskilling, upskilling and employment pathways for eligible Participants that meet Employer needs; - (b) a Local Jobs and Skills Taskforce has been established in the Employment Region to identify key employment priorities in the relevant Local Jobs Plan, facilitate the design of targeted Local Jobs Program Activities that meet the priorities of the Local Jobs Plan and strengthen linkages between stakeholders; - (c) Local Jobs Program Activities may have an eligible Workforce Australia Employment Services Provider or Workforce Australia Transition to Work Provider as a Local Jobs Program Activity Partner; and - (d) Participants may participate in Local Jobs Program Activities. - 119.2 If the Provider is a Local Jobs Program Activity Partner, the Provider must, in accordance with Section B3.1 Activities for Participants, Section B3.2 Work health and safety and any Guidelines: - (a) support Local Jobs Program Activities; - (b) advertise Local Jobs Program Activities on the Department's IT Systems; - (c) identify eligible and potentially suitable Participants for Local Jobs Program Activities; - (d) make Local Jobs Program Activities available to other eligible participants on the caseload of Workforce Australia Employment Services Providers. - 119.3 If the Provider is not a Local Jobs Program Activity Partner, the Provider may, in accordance with any Guidelines, identify eligible and potentially suitable Participants and refer them to a Local Jobs Program Activity.
+- 130.1 The Department and the Provider acknowledge and agree that: - the objective of the Local Jobs Program is to support employment growth in each Employment Region, with a focus on tailored approaches to reskilling, upskilling and employment pathways for eligible Participants that meet Employer needs; - (b) Local Jobs and Skills Taskforces have been established in each Employment Region to identify key employment priorities in the relevant Local Jobs Plan, facilitate the design of targeted Local Jobs Program Activities that meet the priorities of the Local Jobs Plan and strengthen linkages between stakeholders; - (c) all Local Jobs Program Activities must have an eligible Workforce Australia Employment Services Provider, Workforce Australia - Transition to Work Provider or ParentsNext Provider as a Local Jobs Program Activity Partner; and - (d) Participants may participate in Local Jobs Program Activities managed by a Local Jobs Program Activity Partner. - 130.2 If the Provider is a Local Jobs Program Activity Partner, the Provider must, in accordance with Section B3.1 Activities for Participants, Section B3.2 Work health and safety and any Guidelines: - (a) support Local Jobs Program Activities; - (b) advertise Local Jobs Program Activities on the Department's IT Systems; - (c) identify eligible and potentially suitable Participants for Local Jobs Program Activities; and - (d) make Local Jobs Program Activities available to other eligible participants on the caseload of other Workforce Australia Employment Services Providers. - 130.3 If the Provider is not a Local Jobs Program Activity Partner, the Provider may, in accordance with any Guidelines, identify eligible and potentially suitable Participants and refer them to a Local Jobs Program Activity.

-120. Workforce Specialist Projects
+131. Workforce Specialist Projects

-- 120.1 The Department and the Provider acknowledge and agree that: - (a) the objective of Workforce Specialist Projects is to meet the workforce needs of key industries and occupations identified in the Workforce Connections: Workforce Specialist Project Framework by connecting them to suitable job seekers, including Participants; and - (b) Participants may participate in projects managed by a Workforce Australia Workforce Specialist. - 120.2 The Provider must, in accordance with any Guidelines, identify eligible and potentially suitable Participants for Workforce Specialist Projects and refer them to the relevant Workforce Australia Workforce Specialists.
+- 131.1 The Department and the Provider acknowledge and agree that: - (a) the objective of Workforce Specialist Projects is to meet the workforce needs of key industries and occupations identified in the Workforce Connections: Workforce Specialist Project Framework by connecting them to suitable job seekers, including Participants; and - (b) Participants may participate in projects managed by a Workforce Australia Workforce Specialist.

-- 120.3 Where a Participant referred to a Workforce Australia Workforce Specialist is assessed by the Workforce Australia Workforce Specialist as: - (a) not eligible; - (b) eligible but not suitable to participate in a Workforce Specialist Project; or - (c) not having capacity to participate in a Workforce Specialist Project, the Workforce Australia - Workforce Specialist will inform the Provider that the referral is rejected, and the Provider must take action in accordance with any Guidelines.
+- 131.2 The Provider must, in accordance with any Guidelines, identify eligible and potentially suitable Participants for Workforce Specialist Projects and refer them to the relevant Workforce Australia Workforce Specialists. - 131.3 Where a Participant referred to a Workforce Australia Workforce Specialist is assessed by the Workforce Australia Workforce Specialist as: - (a) not eligible; - (b) eligible but not suitable to participate in a Workforce Specialist Project; or - (c) not having capacity to participate in a Workforce Specialist Project, the Workforce Australia - Workforce Specialist will inform the Provider that the referral is rejected, and the Provider must take action in accordance with any Guidelines.

-121. Launch into Work
+132. Launch into Work

-- 121.1 The Department and the Provider acknowledge and agree that the objective of Launch into Work is to deliver tailored pre-employment placements to build the skills and experience of job seekers for entry level roles. - 121.2 The Provider must, in accordance with any Guidelines, identify eligible and potentially suitable Participants for Launch into Work Placements and refer them to the relevant Launch into Work Organisation.
+- 132.1 The Department and the Provider acknowledge and agree that the objective of Launch into Work is to deliver tailored pre-employment placements to build the skills and experience of job seekers for entry level roles. - 132.2 The Provider must, in accordance with any Guidelines, identify eligible and potentially suitable Participants for Launch into Work Placements and refer them to the relevant Launch into Work Organisation.

-122. Employability Skills Training
+133. Employability Skills Training